k1gaa/k1gaa/README.md

-- 🌱 I’m currently learning to be a MERN developer!
+- 🌱 in while learning to be a fullstack developer
+- ❤️ MERN stack (MongoDB, Express, React, Node.js)